giselew/toctoc_comments/Documentation/Configuration/MainConfiguration/Index.rst

                                                 [filename] = [string1] [string2]

                                                 Smilies are a mix from Facebook-like smilies and the smilies from the original smilie-extension.
-Smilies
-                                                gisele (Gisèle Wendl), Roman and Jacqueline are, just like the famous developer Putnam from Facebook, dedicated to the related, living persons, who contributed to this extension.
 ==============================  ==============  ============================================================  ============================================================================================
+ 